sybip/gtm-lab/README.md

 script to study the format of the packets and extract useful information.

 ### Test console
-Documented inside the playHard.h file and subject to continuous change.
+Documented inside the `playHarder.h` file and subject to continuous change.

 ## Documentation and further info
 All technical information relevant to this project is (or will be) published